odriverobotics/ODrive/docs/encoders.md

 * Use of ribbon cable

 The following _might_ mitigate noise problems.
 Use shielded cable, or use twisted pairs, where one side of each twisted pair is tied to ground, the other side is tied to your signal.
 If you are using SPI, use a 20-50 ohm resistor in series on CLK, which is more susceptable noise.

+If you are using an encoder with an index signal, another problem that has been encountered is with noise on the Z input of ODrive.
+Symptoms for this problem include:
+* difficulty with requested_state = AXIS_STATE_FULL_CALIBRATION_SEQUENCE, where your calibration sequence may not complete
+* strange behavior after performing odrv0.save_configuration() and odrv0.reboot()
+* when performing an index_search, the motor does not return to the same position each time.
+One easy step that _might_ fix the noise on the Z input has been to solder a 0.1uF capacitor to the Z pin and the GND pin on the underside of the ODrive board.

 ## AS5047/AS5048 Encoders
 The AS5047/AS5048 encoders are Hall Effect/Magenetic sensors that can serve as rotary encoders for the ODrive.